 Use your opening statement to start the process off on the right foot.
 Present your points assertively, but not aggressively.
 While your main goal is to make a strong case for yourself, don’t be afraid to acknowledge your spouse’s contributions.
 Mediation is not the forum for those who believe that one person must win, and the other person must lose.
 Let your spouse know that you are invested in finding solutions that will benefit both of you.
 Even if your history has been contentious, this is the time to start a more conciliatory approach.

 Do you have questions about ground rules or opening statements in mediation?
-Contact a family law mediator at Weinberger Mediation Center for a free consultation.
+Contact a family law mediator at Weinberger Mediation Center for an initial mediation consultation.